PublicParadise/opengles-jlamarche/README.md

 ### OpenGL ES from the Ground Up: Table of Contents (ES1)

-This is a table of contents to Jeff's [OpenGL From the Ground Up](http://iphonedevelopment.blogspot.co.uk/2009/05/opengl-es-from-ground-up-table-of.html) series of tutorial:
+This is a table of contents to Jeff's [OpenGL From the Ground Up](http://iphonedevelopment.blogspot.co.uk/2009/05/opengl-es-from-ground-up-table-of.html) series:

 - 1. [Basic Concepts](http://iphonedevelopment.blogspot.com/2009/04/opengl-es-from-ground-up-part-1-basic.html).
 Also read [Alphabet Soup](http://iphonedevelopment.blogspot.com/2009/05/opengl-es-from-ground-up-part-1.html)
 - 2. [A Look at Simple Drawing](http://iphonedevelopment.blogspot.com/2009/04/opengl-es-from-ground-up-part-2-look-at.html)